 The theme here is that successful artists create lots of work.
 It is the only way to hone your craft.
 Making art is as much a mechanical process as it is a creative one.
 Your creativity might inform how you want your artwork to look like as a finished piece, but your mechanical aptitude will determine your ability to see it through to fruition.

-Your creativity helps you find new ways to make new art.
-Improving your art making techniques helps you churn out more art.
+Your creativity helps you find new ways to make original art.
+Improving your art-making techniques enables you to churn out more art.
 Embedded in each new piece of art is an improvement in your skills.
 It is the drive to succeed that invigorates artists to stay busy when the tedium of the mechanical process kicks in.

 Still, sometimes I could barely stand the monotony.
 Sanding and finishing make all the difference in a how a piece of handcrafted furniture looks.
 Nevertheless, the work involved in that part of the process was mind-numbingly tedious to me.
 I never let that part stop me from finishing a piece.

 Had I gone into woodworking as a profession, which I seriously considered, I would have worked diligently to ramp up my income so I could hire out the tedious work.
 There is a lesson for you in that concept, which is to come to work every day thinking about how to replace yourself.
 What are you doing now that you can pay someone else to do for you?